ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/JoinTrend.png" >

-On this component, you can modify texts, texts insiode buttons and links of the buttons Below is the matching collection in _Firestore DB_
+On this component, you can modify texts, texts inside buttons and links of the buttons Below is the matching collection in _Firestore DB_

 <img src="./public/img/firebaseProcedure/JoinTrend_Firestore.png" >